PopulateTools/gobierto/docs/developing-module.md

 respond_to do |format|
   format.html
   format.json { render json: @events }
-  format.csv  { render csv: GobiertoOpenData::CSVRenderer.new(@events).to_csv, filename: 'events' }
+  format.csv  { render csv: GobiertoExports::CSVRenderer.new(@events).to_csv, filename: 'events' }
 end
 ```

 For the json format put your module serializers into `app/serializers/<module_name>`.

-For the csv define use the `GobiertoOpenData::CSVRenderer` with a relation and define two methods in the corresponding module, a class method named `csv_columns` that returns the csv headers and an instance method named `as_csv` that returns that record as an array of values to include in th csv.
+For the csv define use the `GobiertoExports::CSVRenderer` with a relation and define two methods in the corresponding module, a class method named `csv_columns` that returns the csv headers and an instance method named `as_csv` that returns that record as an array of values to include in th csv.

 Example: